honcheng/PaperFold-for-iOS/README.md

 Screen capture of MKMapView is iOS6 is not taken properly.
 I approached a few Apple engineers at WWDC, and was told that it is most likely a bug that need to fix.
 I have already filed a bug report (filed as rdar://11813051, closed by Apple because it is a duplicate of rdar://11650331).
 Hopefully it will be fixed soon.

+**Update:** This bug is fixed in iOS6b4.
+No problem taking screenshot of MKMapView.

 Credits
 ------